-Some schools offer remedial classes for which they give no credit, or reduced credit.
 A student can receive aid for a limited amount of remedial coursework that is included as part of a regular program.
 As long as the student qualifies for aid for remedial courses, you must include the remedial courses in the student's enrollment status.

 Some schools give no credit or reduced credit for remedial classes.
-To determine enrollment status, credit hours for the remedial class should be the same as for the comparable full-credit class.
+To determine enrollment status, credit hours for the remedial class should be the same as for the comparable fullcredit class.
 If you're using credit hours, you can compare the number of classroom and homework hours of study that the remedial course requires with the hours required for similar courses offered for full credit.
 Clock-hour schools should use the number of classroom hours attended in the remedial program.

 34 CFR 668.20

-Eligibility for incarcerated students (FSEOG, FWS; Pell only at nonstate, nonfederal penal institutions)
+Eligibility for incarcerated students (FSEOG, FWS; Pell only at non-state, non-federal penal institutions)

 A student is considered to be incarcerated if she is serving a criminal sentence in a federal, state, or local penitentiary, prison, jail, reformatory, work farm, or similar correctional institution.
-A student is not considered to be incarcerated if he is in a halfway house or home detention or is sentenced to serve only weekends.
-Incarcerated students are eligible for FSEOGs and FWS, but are not eligible for any SFA loans.
-In addition, the student can't receive a Pell if he or she is incarcerated in any federal or state penal institution (see Volume 3: Pell Grants for more information).
+A student is not considered to be incarcerated if he is in a half-way house or home detention or is sentenced to serve only weekends.

-The Department has added a post-screening match with the Social Security Administration (SSA) to determine if a student is incarcerated.
-You may accept the student's written self-certification that he or she is no longer incarcerated.
-See chapter 4 for more information.
+Incarcerated students are not eligible for FSA loans but are eligible for FSEOGs and FWS and are also eligible for Pell grants if not incarcerated in a federal or state penal institution (see Volume 3: Pell Grants for more information).
+You may accept the student's written self-certification that he is no longer incarcerated.

 HEA Sec.
 401(b)(8), HEA Sec.
-484(b)(5), 34 CFR 668.32(c)(2) You must decide if the work portion of a co-op program is equivalent to a full-time academic workload; if it is equivalent, the coop student is considered full-time, regardless of how many credits your school grants for the co-op work.
+484(b)(5), 34 CFR 668.32(c)(2) You must decide if the work portion of a co-op program is equivalent to a full time academic workload.
+If it is equivalent, the coop student is considered full time, regardless of how many credits your school grants for the co-op work.

 A student taking only correspondence courses is never considered to be enrolled more than half time.
+See chapter 2 in the Pell volume for more on enrollment status and correspondence courses.

-If a student is enrolled in courses that do not count toward his degree, they cannot be used to determine enrollment status, unless they are noncredit or remedial courses as described in the sidebar.
+If a student is enrolled in courses that do not count toward his degree, they cannot be used to determine enrollment status unless they are noncredit or remedial courses as described in the sidebar.